Skip to main content

 WP6 Application

-- Design and fabrication of a low inductive half-bridge power module (HBPM) which can integrate bare dies or discrete devices and will be used for benchmarking YESvGaN vertical GaN transistors to existing silicon carbide transistors.
+- Design and fabrication of a low inductive half-bridge power module, which can integrate bare dies or discrete devices

-- Testing and characterization of the power module with available silicon carbide chips and its integration into demonstrator applications.
+- Testing and characterization of the power module with available SiC chips and its integration into demonstrator applications such as an inductive heater, a dual active bridge EV charger and a photovoltaic inverter.

 WP1 ‘Project Management’ and WP7 ‘Dissemination and Exploitation’ are transversal WPs organizing the work inside the project and establishing suitable communication channels to disseminate the results.
-YESvGaN results have been disseminated via a range of conference talks, social media posts (Twitter, LinkedIn channel), lectures of YESvGaN members at a summer school in Brixen in 2022 (video recordings available on the YESvGaN Youtube channel) and participation to fairs.
-A dedicated YESvGaN summerschool has been organized which will take place in August 2023 in Ghent in cooperation with two other European projects (TRANSFORM and PowerElec).
+YESvGaN results were disseminated via a range of conference talks, social media posts (Twitter, LinkedIn) and participation to fairs.
+A dedicated YESvGaN summerschool was organized which took place in August 2023 in Ghent in cooperation with two other European projects (TRANSFORM and PowerElec).
+Recording of summerschool lectures and other resources are available on the YESvGaN Youtube channel.

 YESvGaN offers the following advancements and novelties beyond the state of the art:

-- Demonstrating a new vertical GaN power device architecture offering WBG performance on a low-cost substrate.
+- Demonstration of a new vertical GaN power device architecture offering WBG performance on a low-cost substrate.

 - Providing the assembly and interconnection technology for vertical GaN power switches making them as reliable as currently used power switches.

-- Provide the material and equipment for future production of the here developed devices.
+- Providing the material and equipment for future production of the here-developed devices.

 Images WP2 Epitaxy